TheSoftwareFactory/lokki/README.md

 [lokki-server](https://github.com/TheSoftwareFactory/lokki-server) -- This contains the Node.js server code as well as developer documentation and issues related to the backend.

 [lokki-ios](https://github.com/TheSoftwareFactory/lokki-ios) -- This contains the iOS client code as well as developer documentation and issues related to the iOS client.
-We probably won't be touching this much.
+Not maintained at the moment.

 [lokki-wp8](https://github.com/TheSoftwareFactory/lokki-wp8) -- This contains the Windows Phone client code as well as developer documentation and issues related to the Windows Phone client.
-We probably won't be touching this much.
+Not maintained at the moment.

 ## Workflow